 Stir in cooked pasta and tomatoes and remove from burner.

-Taste, and add remaining red pepper flakes, ¼ tsp. salt and a pinch of pepper if desired.
+Taste, and add remaining red pepper flakes, ¼ tsp. salt, and a pinch of pepper if desired.

-Bake and Finish the Dish
+Bake the Dish

-Let cool 5 minutes, then serve family style, garnishing with reserved parsley.
+Serve family-style, garnishing with reserved parsley.
 Bon appétit!